5 Steps to Build a Whiplash Claim After a Car Accident

-If you need assistance pursuing your whiplash claim, our Macon car accident attorneys can advise you of your legal options and help you recover the compensation you deserve.
-Contact us today for a free, no obligation legal consultation.
+If you need assistance pursuing your whiplash claim, our attorneys can advise you of your legal options and help you recover the compensation you deserve.
+Contact us today for a free, no-obligation legal consultation.

 1. Seek Medical Care Immediately

-You should always seek medical attention right away, even if you are not experiencing any signs of whiplash.
+You should always seek medical attention immediately, even if you are not experiencing any signs of whiplash.
 Sometimes it takes hours or days to experience whiplash symptoms, such as: